Grothendieck inequalities characterize converses to the polynomial method: Introduction

+Our first contribution concerns an error in the original proof of \cref{theo:NoMultConverse}, which was based on a probabilistic example.
+Here, we show that Theorem~\ref{theo:NoMultConverse} holds as stated, both by considering a slightly modified probabilistic example and by giving a completely explicit example.
+More importantly, we prove a stronger result that subsumes \cref{theo:NoMultConverse}: we rule out the possibility of Option~\eqref{item:optionb}.

-\begin{restatable}{theorem}{NoAdditiveConverse} There is no constant $\eps\in (0,1)$ such that for every bounded polynomial $p$ of degree at most~$4$ we have $\mathcal{E} (p,2)\leq \eps.$ \end{restatable}
+\begin{restatable}{theorem}{NoAdditiveConverse} There is no constant $\eps\in (0,1)$ such that for every bounded polynomial $p$ of degree at most~$4$, we have $\mathcal{E} (p,2)\leq \eps.$ \end{restatable}

-In the context of quantum query complexity of Boolean functions, this rules out arguably the most natural way to \emph{upper} bound~$Q(f)$ in terms of $\widetilde{\deg}(f)$: $\eps$-approximate $f$ by a degree-$2t$ polynomial $p$, then $\eps'$-approximate $p$ with a $t$-query quantum algorithm $\mathcal A$, with $\eps+\eps'<1$, and then boost the success probability of $\mathcal A$ so that it approximates $f$.
+In the context of quantum query complexity of Boolean functions, this rules out arguably the most natural way to \emph{upper} bound~$Q(f)$ in terms of $\widetilde{\deg}(f)$: First, $\eps$-approximate $f$ by a degree-$2t$ polynomial $p$, then $\eps'$-approximate $p$ with a $t$-query quantum algorithm $\mathcal A$, with $\eps+\eps'<1$, and finally boost the success probability of $\mathcal A$ so that it approximates $f$, for instance by taking the majority of independent runs of~$\mathcal A$.
 Corollary~\ref{cor:addconversedeg2} gives the only exceptional case where this is possible in general.